GreptimeTeam/docs/docs/nightly/en/user-guide/upgrade.md

 - `--addr`: The server address of the Frontend node or Standalone process.
 - `--output-dir`: The directory to put the exported data.
 Give a path at your current machine.
 The exported SQL files will be put in that directory.
-- `-target`: The content to be exported.
-It is recommended not to fill it in and use the default value directly, which will export all schemas by default, that is, the `CREATE-TABLE` statements.
-At the same time, it will export data files for each table and `COPY FROM` statements used for re-importing data into a new DB.
+- `-target`: Specifies the data to export.
+The `create-table` option exports the `CREATE TABLE` clause for each table.
+The `database-data` option exports the data of each database along with the `COPY FROM` clause.
+By default, all data is exported for both `create-table` and `database-data`.
+It is recommended not to specify this option that use the default value to export all data.

 For a complete upgrade, you will need to execute this tools twice with each target options.